kissmetrics/km-support/_posts/2013-04-20-javascript.md

 Our experience has shown that when making business decisions, it is more useful to consider _what the visitors are doing_ over _how long they've been on the site_.

 You may still find this information useful.
-If you have that information separately recorded in your databases, you are welcome to pass that information along to us as KISSmetric properties.
+If you have that information separately recorded in your databases, you can pass that information along to us as Kissmetric properties.

-# Kissmetrics Identities
+## Kissmetrics Identities

 The function `KM.i()` will return the visitor's Kissmetrics ID, in case you need to pass that along to another function.